Site icon Cade Hildreth

 3. Keep Track Of Your Finances

 You will have to spend money on income and property taxes at the end of the year, so make sure you are saving a portion of your rental income for that.
 Also, keep money handy in case you need to pay for an unexpected expense.
-A water heater can break at any moment or a roof can start leaking.
+A water heater can break at any moment.
+Or, you may have to replace a commercial roof, which can be a major investment.

 The more you stay on top of this, the more you’ll be able to earn in the future.
-Commercial real estate is notorious for multiplying; one turns into two, which turns into 10 pretty fast.
+Commercial real estate is notorious for multiplying: one turns into two, which can turn into 10 pretty fast.

 However, that’s only true if you’re keeping goals in mind and tracking your income and expenses meticulously.
 If you’re buying your first property now, you could have 3 more within a few years if you manage it right, which will lead you to an early retirement.